getml/getml.com/src/docs/project_management/project_management.md

 To load an existing project or create a new one, you can do so from the 'Projects' view in the monitor or use the API (`getml.engine.set_project()`).

 If you want to shut down the engine process associated with the current project, you can call `getml.project.suspend()`.
-When you suspend the project, the memory of the engine is flushed and all unsaved changes to the data frames are lost (see [lifecycles and synchronization between engine and API][python_api_lifecycles] for details).
+When you suspend the project, the memory of the engine is flushed and all unsaved changes to the data frames are lost (see [lifecycles and synchronization between engine and API][python-api-lifecycles] for details).
 All pipelines of the new project are automatically loaded into memory.
 You can retrieve all of your project's pipelines through `getml.project.pipelines`.

 Projects can be deleted by clicking the trash can icon in the 'Projects' tab of the getML monitor or by calling `getml.engine.delete_project()` (to delete a project by name) or `getml.project.delete()` (to suspend and delete the project currently loaded).